VinayK-22/software-ip-protection/README.md

 * API testing
 * Database testing
 * Security review
-* Performance optimization
+* Performance improvements
 * Documentation
 * Deployment

----
+## Current Status

+**Status: In Development**

+The project is currently focused on completing the database and backend implementation.

+The SQLite database structure and initial IP requirement data have been created.
+The next stage is to connect the existing database with the FastAPI backend and build the application and assessment modules.

 ## Project Scope

-The project focuses on developing a technical platform for organizing and analyzing software-related intellectual property requirements.
+This project is focused on providing a technical system for organizing software-related intellectual property information and requirements.

-The system is intended to provide structured information and workflow assistance.
-It does **not** replace qualified legal advice or professional intellectual property consultation.
+The information provided by the system is intended for technical and workflow assistance and does not replace advice from a qualified intellectual property professional or lawyer.

----

-## Project Status

-**Status: In Development**

-The current development focus is on:

-* Establishing the database structure
-* Populating jurisdiction-specific IP requirements
-* Connecting the SQLite database with the FastAPI backend
-* Developing application and assessment APIs
-* Building the frontend interface

----

 ## Author